GenericStartup/Flutter-Calculator/README.md

 I personally reccomend VS Code... <br/>
 But here is the link to get you set up in your favorite IDE: https://docs.flutter.dev/get-started/editor?tab=vscode <br/>

+**Now you can begin writing Flutter programs!** <br/>

+Windows users can skip to **Setting up the Calculator** <br/>

 # Installation Guide for Mac

+Step 1: Download Flutter SDK
+*You can download the SDK either directly or from git* <br/>
+Here is the link: https://docs.flutter.dev/get-started/install/macos <br/>
+Keep track of where you download this SDK, you will need to keep hold of the file path <br/>

+# Setting up the Calculator